 It is essential that parents keep the class teacher and the office informed of any changes to your phone numbers, emails and emergency contact numbers.
 Each family fills in a form as they enter the school but this data may often change during the school year.
 In order for the school to be able to contact you at any time regarding your child, please always give this new information to the school.

-You may do this by emailing the K-12 Secretary hsoffice@iss.edu.sg
+You may do this by emailing the Academic Office or by emailing your child's Teacher. academicoffice@iss.edu.sq

 ISS Primary School Emergency Procedures: